Possible Connections: LSD & SMiLE

 Anderle continues, "We were aware, he made us aware, of what fire was going to be, and what water was going to be; we had some idea of air.
 That was where it stopped."

-The letters above in (parenthesis), on the left, will be used to note the source what is being referenced.
+The letters above in (parenthesis), on the left, will be used to note the source that is being referenced.

 Lyrics from The SMiLE Sessions will be typed using a royal blue type.